Virtual-World-RE/NeoGF/README.md

 * unknown: Don't know yet what it represent.

 ### afs_rebuild.csv:
+afs_rebuild.csv contains entries describing how to pack files in the AFS.
 All offsets and indexes are stored in hexadecimal with 0x prefix: 0xabcdef.
 Use auto for offsets or indexes when it's possible.
-Offsets have to be aligned to 0x800 (2048). filename_resolver.csv will be removed but you can keep changes about filenames by putting them into this file.
-You have to put "unpacked_filename/index/auto/packed_filename" in this file changing index by the right index.

-afs_rebuild.csv contains entries describing how to pack files in the AFS.
-Put one line per selected file that you wan't to constraint using the format: "unpacked_filename/index/offset/packed_name", for instance: "dummy (5).bin/0x12/0x80000/dummy.bin".
+Offsets have to be aligned to 0x800 (2048).
+Put one line per selected file that you wan't to constraint using the format: "unpacked_filename/index/offset/packed_filename", for instance: "dummy (5).bin/0x12/0x80000/dummy.bin".
 You can put auto to index or offset: "dummy (5).bin/auto/auto/dummy.bin".
-For an empty block add only index/offset couple: "0x12/0x80000" (Not implemented yet).
-First remove all files without constraints from afs_rebuild.csv.
+For an empty block add only offset/length couple with length aligned to 0x800, for instance: "0x80000/0x5000".

+When rebuilding, remove all files without constraints from afs_rebuild.csv.
 Then put auto in indexes and offsets that doesn't have constraints.
+While rebuilding the AFS filename_resolver.csv will be removed but you can keep changes about filenames by adding entries with unpacked_filename+index (and packed_filename when there is a FD) into this file.

 ## pzztool.py
 Python3 script for unpack/repack unpzz/pzz and uncompress/compress of PZZ archive.
 MDT files are also handled by pzztool.py.